Gabapentin: The Drug You Need to Know About | The Discovery House

 Gabapentin has a chemical structure, which is like Gamma-Aminobutyric Acid (GABA).
 It is a chemical produced in the brain and influences the body’s nervous system.
 GABA stimulates the sense of calmness and relaxation, helping relieve the symptoms of anxiety, pain, or poor sleep.

 So, is Gabapentin used as a medication to alleviate nerve pain and epilepsy, or opening new avenues for drug abuse and misuse?
-Let’s understand in more detail here.
+Let’s understand in more detail here, including the role of drug detox centers in addressing Gabapentin abuse.

 Table of Contents